rohityadav-sas/Pulchowk-Wifi-Login-Automation-Lite/README.md

 Once the extension is installed, it will automatically execute its functionality when you visit login portal.

-### Troubleshooting

-If you encounter any issues or have suggestions for improvement, please feel free to open an issue on GitHub: [Issues](https://github.com/rohityadav-sas/Pulchowk-Wifi-Login-Automation-Lite/issues).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License.
+See the [LICENSE](./LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.